annamandoki/annamandoki/README.md

 - 👋 Hi, I’m Anna
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and Data Science
-- 🌱 I’m currently learning R, SQL, Tableau
+- 🌱 I’m currently learning Python, R, SQL, Tableau
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/anna-mandoki/)

 <!---